cucumber-ltd/cucumber-pro-plugin-specflow/README.md

 - How to release, how to release prelim versions?
 - Max length for error message, entire json?
 - Including skipped scenario steps (after a failing step): Is this necessary - we don't have them by default.
+- Background steps are reported as normal steps, but with a line number pointing to the background step.
+Ok?

 # Known Issues

 - No line number for undefined steps
+- Line number for Scenario Outline examples is pointing to the SO header line, type="scenario"
+- Hook errors are not captured